All Episodes

 They've got to live their own life.

-Otherwise, if you give everything to everybody, you're robbing them of the opportunity to be who they just need to unfold to be.
+Otherwise, if you give everything to everybody, you're robbing them of the opportunity to be who they need to unfold to be.

 Just crazy stuff.

-Uh, you have look at Michigan.
+You have, look at Michigan.

-If you don't think cities can deteriorate and lose half the population, I would point to exhibit A. It would be called Motown, the great city of Detroit, the once great city of Detroit.
+If you don't think cities can deteriorate and lose half their population, I would point to exhibit A.

-And then they eventually bulldozed a lot of them to consolidate services because they didn't have the money to pay for services as widespread out as when they actually did have a big population.
+And then they eventually bulldozed a lot of them to consolidate services because they didn't have the money to pay for services as widespread out when they actually did have a big population.

 They're trying to get lower Manhattan back to normal.

-Tell you the other thing that's happening as a result of COVID, people are learning telemedicine works, teleworking works, teleschool education works as well.
+Tell you the other thing that's happening as a result of COVID: people are learning telemedicine works, teleworking works, tele school education works as well.

 St. Louis prosecutors, they've ordered the crime lab to reassemble the McCloskey's gun.